 Engineering Consultant Job Overview

-Engineering Consultants work with a wide range of clients, ranging from private companies to the local and national government in order to share their technical expertise on how to provide a solution to a problem, and ensure that all rules and regulations are followed.
+Engineering Consultants work with a wide range of clients, ranging from private companies to local and national governments, in order to share their technical expertise on how to provide a solution to a problem, as well as ensure that all rules and regulations are followed.
 Engineering consultants will take an active part throughout the whole project, advising and liaising with numerous people on planning, designing and implementation of engineering projects.

 Responsibilities for Engineering Consultants